The 2024 Kentucky General Assembly concluded its long, 60-day session at 8:49pm on April 15.

 If being a forced pregnancy state isn’t bad enough, Kentucky also has some of the worst maternal health outcomes in the US.
 It's clear that as forced births continue to increase in the Commonwealth, Kentucky families need harm reduction and support.
 That’s why we were proud supporters of House Bill 10, the “Momnibus” bill, which makes pregnancy a qualifying event for insurance, expands access to lactation counseling and safe sleep education, and studies the role of doulas in the birth process.

 Unfortunately, anti-abortion legislators saw House Bill 10 and Senate Bill 74, another maternal health bill, as opportunities to further their own extremist agenda.
-They tried to hijack HB 10 by adding language that incentivizes Kentuckians to seek alternatives to abortion if their fetus has fatal anomalies and is incompatible with life, and attempted to add language to SB 74 that would have encouraged students to watch the “Baby Olivia” video created by an anti-abortion group that contains scientific and factual errors.
+They tried to hijack HB 10 by adding language suggesting Kentuckians seek alternatives to abortion if their fetus has fatal anomalies and is incompatible with life, and attempted to add language to SB 74 that would have encouraged students to watch a video created by an anti-abortion group that contains scientific and factual errors.

 Thankfully, a clean version of HB 10 was tacked on to a clean version of SB 74 — a huge victory for maternal health in our state — and neither of these extremist anti-abortion bills will become law.